About the Parliamentary and Scientific Committee

 Membership

-Membership is open to Universities, Scientific and Technical Organisations, industrial companies and organisations representing those affected by science.
-Each member is asked to nominate a representative but anyone from the organisation is welcome to come to any meeting.
+Membership is open to Universities, Further Education Colleges, Scientific and Technical Organisations, industrial companies, organisations representing those affected by science, and individual members.
+Each member is asked to nominate a representative, but anyone from the organisation is welcome to attend meetings.
 The work of the Committee is supported by members’ subscriptions.